18 Fantastic Things to do in Ubud, Bali

 How to Get to Ubud from Ngurah Rai International Airport

 There are a few ways to get from the airport to Ubud.
-The first and cheapest option is to take a public minibus, or bemo, which can cost anywhere from Rp 10,000 to 50,000 depending on how good your haggling skills are.
-If you want to travel to Ubud via bemo it’s best to get an early start.
+The first and cheapest option is to take a public minibus or bemo, which can cost anywhere from Rp 10,000 to 50,000 depending on how good your haggling skills are.
+If you want to travel to Ubud via Bemo, getting an early start is best.

-It’s also possible to get your own private taxi for an affordable price.
-This is what we did from our airport hotel and the drive took us about 1.5 hours.
-We paid Rp 350,000 and it was well worth the convenience of having our own private taxi to chill out in and bring us right where we needed to go.
+It’s also possible to get a private taxi for an affordable price.
+We did this from our airport hotel, and the drive took us about 1.5 hours.
+We paid Rp 350,000, and it was well worth the convenience of having our own private taxi to chill out in and bring us right where we needed to go.

 Plan For Your Trip